lolimay/Pro-Git-Reading-Notes/README.md

 # Pro-Git-Reading-Notes
-Personal reading notes for the book Pro Git
+Personal reading notes for the book *Pro Git*.